 Consultant Connect changes the way clinicians interact with colleagues in hospitals and other secondary care services, improves patient care, and reduces unnecessary referrals.
-In Scotland three Health Boards are using Consultant Connect for rapid prof-to-prof advice to support clinical decision making, reduce unnecessary attendances, and to navigate patients to the most appropriate place, first time.
+In Scotland three Health Boards are using Consultant Connect for rapid prof to prof clinical decisions to support clinical decision making, reduce unnecessary attendances, and to navigate patients to the most appropriate place, first time.

 The conversations between clinicians and specialists, result in between 30% – 60% of patients avoiding an unnecessary hospital appointment.

 If you missed our webinar on the topic, the article below summarises the case study shared by the speaker panel from NHS Lanarkshire

-- Ramping up prof-to-prof in 2020, in the context of national redesign work
+- Ramping up prof to prof clinical decisions in 2020, in the context of national redesign work

 Dr Gordon McNeish Consultant, Emergency Medicine, University Hospital Hairmyres, NHS Lanarkshire